 The Battle of Catlabuga Lake took place in 1485.
 Nov 16, 1485.

-Who won the Battle of Catlabuga Lake?
+What was the outcome of the Battle of Catlabuga Lake?

 The Moldova were victorious against the Ottoman Empire.